With

 These paints spray beautifully at low pressures and tight camo pattern

 demarcation lines can be effortlessly obtained.
-All is then required is
+All that is then required is

 to block in the pattern.
 After a coat of Tamiya semi coat varnish mixed